 Despite its 940-year history, the Tower of London still manages to keep many of its secrets under lock and key.
-Did you know, for instance, that beefeaters have their own pub there, or that recently it hosted a Game of Thrones world premiere?
+Did you know, for instance, that beefeaters have their own pub there, or that it hosted a Game of Thrones world premiere?

-In the first episode of a new podcast about London’s unknown history, the team from Fierce City have delved deep into the archives to shed light on another of the Tower’s surprising features: its menagerie.
+In the first episode of a podcast about London’s unknown history, the team from Fierce City delved deep into the archives to shed light on another of the Tower’s surprising features: its menagerie.
 Here, we share some of their findings on the zoo that stood for more than 600 years.

 Lions and tigers and bears, oh my!

 Henry I, the fourth son of William the Conqueror, founded Britain’s first zoo at Oxford’s Woodstock Park in 1100.
 Although ensnared by the exotic appeal of leopards and lynxes, his primary concern wasn’t animal welfare: the creatures were released to indulge his pastime of hunting.

 A hundred years later, King John brought the animals to London and the Tower menagerie was established, eventually settling near its main Western entrance, where the gift shop now stands.
 Over the coming centuries, the building would host zebras, tigers, polar bears, owls and even elephants.
 Nonetheless, the star attraction was clear.

 Payment for lion keepers at the Tower was first recorded in 1210, and the menagerie’s Barbary lions quickly became a symbol of power.
 Indeed, when Frederick II, the holy Roman emperor, sought diplomatic ties with Henry III in 1235, he sent three lions in homage to the coat of arms established by the king’s uncle, Richard III.

 No-one understood exotic animals